aquaviter/dalchymia-python/README.rst

 dalchymia for python
 ====================

-This is libraries for using dalchymia M2M platform service.
+This is library for dalchymia M2M platform service.
 Please sign in to http://dalchymia.net/ and get parameters to upload sensed data to dalchymia.

 Features